By Marika Sboros

 HPCSA Appeal Grounds

-In his appeal grounds, Bhoopchand repeated claims that Noakes:
+In his appeal grounds, Bhoopchand repeated the pillars of his claims that Noakes:

 - Had a doctor-patient relationship with the breast-feeding mother on Twitter;